Jiayi Pan

 Yichi Zhang, Jiayi Pan, Yuchen Zhou, Rui Pan, Joyce Chai.
 EMNLP 2023.

 Do Vision-Language Models, an emergent human-computer interface, experience visual illusions similarly to humans, or do they accurately depict reality?
-We created a new dataset, GVIL, to investigate this.
-Among other findings, we discovered that larger models tend to be more susceptible to visual illusions, aligning more closely with human perception.
+We created GVIL dataset to study this.
+Among other findings, we discover that larger models align more closely with human perception.

 Grounding Visual Illusions in Language: Do Vision-Language Models Perceive Illusions Like Humans?